 Act 1096 of 1995 created a teacher deferred retirement option plan (T-DROP) for members with 30 or more years of service credit.
 Effective September 1, 2003, Act 992 of 2003 requires employers to make contributions on behalf of all members participating in T-DROP at rates established by the Board of Trustees.
-Member contributions and accumulation of service credit will cease once a member enters T-DROP.
+Member contributions and accumulation of service credit will cease once a member enters TDROP.
 During participation in T-DROP, ATRS will credit the member account with plan deposits and interest.
 The plan deposits will be calculated beginning with the member's plan benefit reduced by 1% for each year of credited service.
 The Board of Trustees may authorize early participation in T-DROP for members with at least 28 years but less than 30 years of credited service.
 The plan deposit for early participation will be calculated the same as the regular T-DROP deposit with a further reduction of at least .5% but not more than 1% for each month of credited service under 30 years.
 The T-DROP account accrues interest at a variable rate that is set annually by the ATRS Board of Trustees.
 T-DROP deposits into member accounts cease at the completion of 10 years of participation in the program; however, a member may continue employment and will continue to receive interest on the account balance at the 10-year plus interest rate that is also set annually by the Board of Trustees.
-When T-DROP participation ceases, the member may receive the T-DROP distribution as a lump-sum cash payment or an annuity or may roll it over into another tax-deferred account.
-A member may also elect to defer all or part of the distribution into a T-DROP cash balance account held by ATRS.
+When T-DROP participation ceases, the member may receive the T-DROP distribution as a lump-sum cash payment or an annuity, roll it into another tax-deferred account, or defer the distribution into a T-DROP cash balance account held by ATRS.